Low rates, easier terms for second home refinances

 In today’s low-rate environment, many second-home cash-out refinance applicants can actually drop their rate and get cash at the same time.

-Also, keep in mind that cash-out loans in general are reserved for high-credit applicants, and this applies even more so for second homes.
+Also, keep in mind that cash-out loans, in general, are reserved for high-credit applicants, and this applies even more so for second homes.
 If your credit is low, expect to have a hard time qualifying.
-You might consider raising your credit score before applying.Click to see today's rates (May 26th, 2017)
+You might consider raising your credit score before applying.Verify your second home refinance eligibility.
+Start here

 You’ll need a good or great credit score to refinance a second home.

-Vacation residences are viewed as a slightly higher risk than a primary residence.
+Lenders view vacation residences as a slightly higher risk than a primary residence.
 Homeowners are likely to pay their primary home mortgage before their secondary residence loan.